-Chapter 7: Going for Broke
+Chapter 7.
+Going for Broke

 Circumstances, however, would work against me.
 The contract stipulated that closing would take place after the buyer had completed a period of due diligence.
 Fast-forward a year, they were still in the midst of performing due diligence.
 And in the midst of building my home, my bank balance was fast approaching zero.
 Worse, I wasn't aware of just how bad things were until I'd arranged to have the well drilled, which completely tapped me dry in one shot.
 (If I'd known what was to come, I'd have held off on the well, and put that money into a permanent roof.
 But hindsight is always 20/20.)

 But the situation wasn't resolved.
 Instead, it got worse; the buyers required another six-month extension.
-I sold all of my photographic equipment (of which I had quite a bit), my audio gear, about half of my tools, and even my new car.
+I sold all of my photographic equipment (of which I had quite a bit), most of my audio gear, about half of my tools, and even my new car.
 That bought me a few months of food and health insurance, but little else.
 By October 2016, work on the house had ground inexorably to a halt.

-I've consulted realtors, lawyers, and anyone else in the business who might be able to help, and they all agreed: this was highly unusual—even unheard of—but it was also totally legit.
+I'd consulted realtors, lawyers, and anyone else in the business who might be able to help, and they all agreed: this was highly unusual—even unheard of—but it was also totally legit.
 In fact, it was watertight—to the point that I couldn't legally cancel the contract and find a new buyer, nor could I bring any legal action against the current buyers.
 They had me by the kahunas.

 After applying substantial pressure on my lawyer to apply substantial pressure on their lawyer, they finally agreed to make a cash advance against the property purchase, which was almost but not quite enough to keep me alive until their new projected closing in April 2017.
 It was better than a sharp stick in the eye.

 The first thing to go was health insurance, although that meant paying full price for my prescriptions.
 I crept through much of the winter on one meal a day, and some days none, because whenever I had any extra coin, I'd buy cat food.
 I could make do without; my precious cats could not.
-Indeed, I'm quite certain they've helped keep me alive; without them, I'd have no reason to get out of bed.
+Indeed, I'm quite certain they helped keep me alive; without them, I'd have no reason to get out of bed.